jerry-eldridge/pyjgeutil/README.md

 # pyjgeutil
-Collection of Python Utility libraries utility tools relating to math, physics, computer science by Jerry G Eldridge.
+Collection of Python Utility libraries utility tools relating to math, physics, computer science by Jerry Gerard Eldridge.

 Some of the scripts like graphics_cv.py use opencv-python (https://pypi.org/project/opencv-python/) and others like BasicShapes.py use 3D Viewer from the recent Windows Fall Creator's Update for viewing 3D .obj files for graphics.